shashankms9/HPC-V2/Exercise2-Review-the-main-az-hop-features.md

    [clusteradmin@ondemand ~]$
    ```

-   > Note: Examine the output of the command and verify that the submitted job is in the queue.
+   > **Note**: Examine the output of the command and verify that the submitted job is in the queue.

 4. Switch to the browser tab with the **Azure CycleCloud for Azure HPC On-Demand Platform** page.
 After some time (less than a minute), a new **execute** instance is created.